I may get paid commission for purchases made after clicking a link in this post.

 Precisely because there is ‘so much free information out there’, more than ever people are craving targeted courses which provide them with a fast track solution to their problems without having to wade through all the information for themselves.

 It’s not surprising then that the online learning industry is booming!
-In fact, The online learning industry is expected to reach more than $240 billion by 2021, according to Global Industry Analysts.
+In fact, The online learning industry is expected to reach more than $325 billion by 2025, according to Forbes.

 And bloggers are perfectly positioned to take advantage of this growing trend.